-- (c) the institution's risk management framework explicitly addresses the structure of payments to bodies of the relevant kind and the risk that payment incentives can give rise to inappropriate behaviour; and - (d) oversight of this risk has been delegated to a Board Committee of the APRA-regulated institution, the senior officer outside Australia or the Compliance Committee, as relevant. - 59.
-APRA may determine that an individual or class of individuals must be covered by the institution's Remuneration Policy. - 60.
-The Remuneration Policy must prohibit persons covered by paragraph 57(a) of this Prudential Standard who receive equity or equity-linked deferred remuneration from hedging their economic exposures to the resultant equity price risk before the equity-linked remuneration is fully vested and able to be sold for cash by the recipient.
-The Remuneration Policy must specify the actions to be taken where a person is found to have breached this requirement. - 61.
-The Remuneration Policy must ensure that the structure of the remuneration of risk and financial control personnel, including performance-based components if any, does not compromise the independence of these personnel in carrying out their functions. - 62.
-Nothing in this Prudential Standard prevents an APRA-regulated institution from adopting and applying a group Remuneration Policy that is also used by a related body corporate provided that the policy has been approved by the Board of the APRA-regulated institution, the senior officer outside Australia or the Compliance Committee, as relevant, in accordance with paragraph 52 and meets the requirements of this Prudential Standard.12 - 63.
-The Remuneration Policy must form part of an institution's risk management framework. - 64.
-The Remuneration Policy of an institution must be provided to APRA on request.
+- (i) the regulated institution's risk management framework explicitly addresses the structure of payments to bodies of the relevant kind and the risk that payment incentives can give rise to inappropriate behaviour; and - (ii) oversight of this risk has been delegated to a Board Committee, the senior officer outside Australia or the Compliance Committee, as relevant. - 49.59.
+APRA may determine that an individual or class of individuals must be covered by the APRA-regulated institution's Remuneration Policy.
+APRA will notify the regulated institution of such a determination in writing. - 50.60.
+The Remuneration Policy must prohibit persons covered by paragraph 57(a), who receive equity or equity-linked deferred remuneration, from hedging their economic exposures to the resultant equity price risk before the equity-linked remuneration is fully vested and able to be sold for cash by the recipient.
+The Remuneration Policy must specify the actions to be taken where a person is found to have breached this requirement. - 51.61.
+The Remuneration Policy must ensure that the structure of the remuneration of risk and financial control personnel, including performance-based components if any, does not compromise the independence of these personnel in carrying out their functions. - 52.62.
+Nothing in this Prudential Standard prevents an APRA-regulated institution from adopting and applying a group Remuneration Policy that is also used by a related body corporate provided that the policy has been approved by the Board, the senior officer outside Australia or the Compliance Committee, as relevant, in accordance with paragraph 52 and meets the requirements of this Prudential Standard.10